 An Interview with Children’s Author Cynthia Leitich Smith by Debbi Michiko Florence.
 Winter 2001-2002.
 Cynthia talks about her decision to write for children and teens, her Web site, and her hobbies and inspirations

 “Author Profile: Cynthia Leitich Smith” by Sharron L. McElmeel (Library Talk, March/April 2002).

 Kidsreads: “short stories are written for younger readers who like rhythms and repetition in what they read.”

 BCCB: “So permeated with affection that many readers will just bask in the warmth and envy Ray his cool Grampa.”

-Cooperative Children's Book Center: "An excellent collection of interrelated short stories will appeal to newly independent young readers ready to tackle one or more of these accessible stories."
+Cooperative Children’s Book Center: “An excellent collection of interrelated short stories will appeal to newly independent young readers… …adroit uses of colloquial language also earmark this fine collection.”